When Words Are Not Enough

 Although it is more critical when matching only one or two teeth, the shade should always be taken the minute that the patient sits down in the chair.
 This is done to avoid any dehydration of the tooth prior to shade selection.
 Dehydration can severely affect the accuracy of the shade matching process (Figure 17).6

 Shade photographs should be taken using more than one shade tab.
-The shade of the tab may not be an exact match to the tooth being shade mapped, so the technician is better able to select the proper color of the final restoration without having to guess at what adjustments may be needed.
-Every photograph of a shade tab and tooth should also be accompanied by a black and white photograph of that tab and tooth (Figure 18).
+The shade of the tab will rarely be an exact match to the tooth being shade mapped.7,8 With multiple tabs, the technician is better able to select the proper color of the final restoration without having to guess at what adjustments may be needed.
+Every photograph of a shade tab and tooth should also be accompanied by a black and white photograph of that tab and tooth (Figure 18 and Figure 19).
 This is important in determining the value of the tooth, which is the most critical and important aspect of shade matching.
-Value is defined as the amount of gray present using a scale that goes from white to black (Figure 19).
+Value is defined as the amount of gray present using a scale that goes from white to black (Figure 20).
 An incorrect value almost always leads to a result with poor esthetics.
 The value photograph can be taken by adjusting the camera's "picture style" setting to monochrome, resulting in a black-and-white photograph, or by importing an original color photograph into postediting software (eg, Adobe Photoshop®, Adobe Lightroom) and then converting it to a black-and-white photograph.

 Clinicians routinely decide what products, tools, and systems to implement in their daily practice.
 Whether employing a digital workflow or a traditional one, the systematic use of photography is essential to achieving the highest levels of esthetic success.
 It is important for the dentist and laboratory team to develop a photographic series that enables efficient and effective communication so that treatment plan execution proceeds smoothly without the need for remakes.
-High-quality photography produced by a digital camera is the key component that allows this relationship to succeed, resulting in excellent care for our patients (Figure 22 and Figure 23).
+High-quality photography produced by a digital camera is the key component that allows this relationship to succeed, resulting in excellent care for our patients (Figure 23 through Figure 25).

 Adamo E. Notarantonio, DDS